myurch/mock-rel/README.md

 | data          | object        | { fieldName : data }; see below more info  |

 #### Notes for the 'data' prop:

-   the fieldName is the string, as matches the schema

-   fieldName cannot be the 'id', because that is automatically taken care of when creating object (addModel())
+   fieldName cannot be 'id', because that is automatically taken care of when creating object (id_automatic only works for adding groups of data)

-   If the data type is 'OBJECT', the corresponding data must contain the reference object id.
-For example, the data creating a book, adding an author id:
+   'OBJECT' field (author id added to Book model):

    {'author': 4, 'name': 'foo'}

-   another example, creating an author, adding a collection of book id's:
+   'BACKREF'  field (books id's added to Author model):

    {'books': [ 1, 2, 3 ], 'name': 'bar'}

-   the added object's id must correspond to an existing entry in the fake database
+   the added id's (under 'author' and 'books') must correspond to existing objects in the fake database

 ### addAllModels()